gestimation/cifmodeling/README.md

   `'results/cif_table.docx'`).
 - `coef_map` or `coef_rename` – renames model terms for
   interpretability.
-- `statistic` – specifies which uncertainty estimates to display.
-Use `statistic = "p.value"` for p-values, `statistic = "conf.int"` for
+- `statistic` – which uncertainty summaries to display.
+Examples:
+  `statistic = "p.value"` for p-values, `statistic = "conf.int"` for
-  Wald confidence interval, `statistic = "t"` for t statistics, `statistic = "z"` for z statistics, `statistic = "p.value"` for p-values, instead of standard errors (default).
+  Wald confidence interval, `statistic = "t"` for t statistics, `and statistic = "z"` for z statistics, instead of standard errors (default).

 You can also supply multiple model summaries as a named list to compare estimates across specifications in a single table.
 See